YouFool/recruiter-autoresponse/README.md

 ## The autoresponse
 ### :us:
 ```
-Thanks so much for reaching out.
+Thank you so much for reaching out.
 It makes me really happy to see that my profile caught your attention!

 As a curious person myself, I'm always interested in hearing about what new and exciting opportunities are out there.
 However, as a Software Engineer, I'm sure you can imagine that I receive a lot of offers here at LinkedIn.

-While I would really like to, I don't have the time to hop on a call with everyone who reaches out.
+While I would really like to, I don't have the time to hop on a call with everyone I come in contact with.
 Frequently, incoming proposals happen to lack a strong fit.

 That being said, I would love to know more about your opportunity and understand the seniority level you're looking for.

 Could you send me the company name, job description, and total compensation details for the role you're reaching out in reference to?
-I want to have this information so I can make the best of our precious time by ensuring the opportunity is strongly aligned with my current career moment.
+I want to have this information so I can make the best of our precious time, ensuring that the opportunity is strongly aligned with my current career moment.

-Thanks once again for reaching out, I'll be waiting for the details requested to continue our conversation.
-I am looking forward to hearing from you!
+Thanks once again for reaching out, I'll be waiting for the details requested to continue our conversation and I'm looking forward to hearing from you!

 The Best,
 João